 1. Piraeus (Marina Zeas)

-Individually arranged arrival to Marina Zeas; port of Piraeus and about 25 km from the airport.
+Individually arranged arrival to Marina Zeas; port of Piraeus.
 Check in is possible from 2 pm.
 Dinner will be on board and the night will be spent in Piraeus.

 2. Piraeus (Marina Zeas) – Island of Poros (25 km)